 Why Liver Cleansing Matters . . .

-The filter aspect of the liver is a sinusoidal system, and contains specialized cells known as Kupffer cells, which ingest and break down toxic material.
+The filter aspect of the liver is a sinusoidal system, and contains specialized cells known as Kupffer cells, which ingest, break down, and package up toxic materials for elimination from the body.
 These harmful substances can damage the delicate lining of blood vessels, leading to hardening and blockage.
 They can also increase the workload of the immune system leading to allergies and inflammation.
 Because the liver and the spleen can remove and destroy cancer cells, these organs must be kept healthy to reduce our risk of cancer spreading.
 When the liver is overburdened it can’t keep up with the demands placed upon it and you get liver damage.
 Liver congestion and exhaustion interfere with its ability to detoxify itself.

 Many environmental toxins and hormones are fat-soluble and do not dissolve in water.
 These fat-soluble toxins can only be broken down by the liver cells, which contain enzymes to convert the fatty toxins into water-soluble forms so that they can be excreted.
 The liver cells perform this detoxification of fatty toxins via the two-step detoxification pathway.
 But a problem develops when a buildup of inorganic and organic toxins inhibits Phase I and Phase II detoxification.